Beuth-Erdelt/Benchmark-Experiment-Host-Manager/docs/Config.md

-# Configurations

-## Cluster-Config
+# Cluster-Config

-The configuration of the cluster, that is the possible host and experiment settings, consists of these parts (see also [example](https://github.com/Beuth-Erdelt/Benchmark-Experiment-Host-Manager/blob/master/k8s-cluster.config) config file):
+The configuration of the cluster, that is the possible host and experiment settings, is set in a file `cluster.config` and consists of these parts (see also [example](https://github.com/Beuth-Erdelt/Benchmark-Experiment-Host-Manager/blob/master/k8s-cluster.config) config file):

-### Config of the Benchmark tool

-You probably can leave this as is.
+## Basic settings

 ```
 'benchmarker': {